ibm-cloud-docs/vpc/vpn-ts-vpn-gateway-fix-bad-service-routes.md

 For a policy-based VPN gateway, service routes are propagated to routing tables that have `VPN gateway` selected for the `Accepts routes from` attribute.
 These routes have names that are prefixed with `ibm-vpn-gateway-`.
 {: shortdesc}

-In this rare instance, you might find that these service routes are not correct.
+You might find that these service routes are not correct.
 For example, the `Next hop` is not the same as the private IP of your active gateway member.
 In this case, traffic is broken even if the VPN connection is `Active`.
 {: tsSymptoms}

 The VPN gateway service keeps monitoring the health of each VPN gateway.
 When a fault is detected, the service tries to recover the VPN gateway automatically.
 The recovery process might fail and cause inaccurate routes to remain.